-A continuation of the intensive examination began in ACCT223.
+A continuation of the intensive examination begun in ACCT223.
 A closer look at investments, leases, statement of cash flows, bonds, stock, income taxes, intangible assets, current and long-term liabilities, earnings per share, and stockholders equity will occur.
-Guidelines of revenue recognition are discussed and an evaluation of accounting changes and error analysis.
+Guidelines of revenue recognition are discussed as well as an evaluation of accounting changes and error analysis.
 Prerequisite: ACCT223.

-ACCT243 Federal Income Taxes-Individual 3-0-3
+ACCT243 Federal Income Taxes-Individual